modelscope/data-juicer/docs/DeveloperGuide.md

-check in your PR fails, please locally ① ensure that the relevant dependencies of pre-commit are consistent with the project configuration (which can be completed through `pre-commit clean` and `pre-commit install`); and ② execute `pre before push -commit run --all-files`.
+check in your PR fails, please locally ① ensure that the relevant dependencies of pre-commit are consistent with the project configuration (which can be completed through `pre-commit clean` and `pre-commit install`); and ② execute `pre-commit run --all-files` before push.

 ## Build your own ops